 Poppy seed is best sown in a clean seedbed in the autumn as the seed requires a period of chilling to break dormancy.
 Seed will germinate in autumn and spring, but better plants result from an autumn germination.

 To get Poppy to come again from self sown seed the ground must be disturbed in the autumn.
 This gives space for the next generation of seedlings to establish.

-One of the commonest questions we are asked is “can I have poppies in my meadow?”
-The answer unfortunately is no. Poppies can be used on their own or in conjunction with other cornfield annuals to provide a nurse crop when creating a meadow but once the sward has closed the poppies will disappear.
+We are often asked “can I have poppies in my meadow?”
+The answer is unfortunately no. Poppies can be used on their own or in conjunction with other cornfield annuals to provide a nurse crop when creating a meadow but once the sward has closed the poppies will disappear.
 Aggressive scarification or cultivation of the soil would help the poppies but at the expense of the meadow plants and at the risk of allowing unattractive weeds such as thistles to become established.